Festival children: Versions

 The festival travelled through Moscow in buses and open trucks (there weren't enough buses for all the guests).
 It floated along the Garden Ring, which was an endless sea of people.
 All of Moscow, simple, just coming to its senses after ration cards and queues... dressed up as best they could, barely beginning to emerge from basements and communal flats, stood on the pavement, sidewalks, and rooftops, reaching out to passing guests, longing for the touch of warm human hands.
 The geographical map took on a concrete form.
 The world really was amazingly diverse.According to popular belief, later propagated by the press during perestroika and in Russia, the close emotional contact between young Muscovites and their foreign peers was not limited to conversations about peace and friendship, but sometimes went much further.
 Ordinary Soviet citizens had a lot of questions about dark-skinned people, including some that were not entirely appropriate.
-Yegor Telitsyn, who worked as a patrol policeman during the festival, recalls:A group of men were detained in the Leninsky Hills area.
+Yegor Telitsyn, who worked as a patrol Militsiya (policeman) during the festival, recalls:A group of men were detained in the Leninsky Hills area.
 They were sitting behind some bushes in the middle of a lawn, with two young Africans in the centre.
 They were drunk and naked.
 When asked what was going on, one of the men explained that they had made a bet with their friends about the colour of their ‘equipment’.
 To settle the matter, they bought several bottles of vodka and persuaded (with gestures!) some delegates who were passing by to join them for a ‘picnic.’
 When they were properly drunk, they managed to convince them to perform a striptease.
 We arrived just as the events were reaching their climax.
 The Africans were sent to a hotel, and our men to the nearest police station...According to participants in the events, "There were a lot of foreigners whom no one in Russia had ever seen before.
 I mean, first and foremost, black people, but also people of other nationalities.
 Our girls went crazy,".
 Television critic Irina Petrovskaya writes in Izvestia about the festival days, saying that "love between Soviet Komsomol members and emissaries from all countries and continents flared up on its own, without asking anyone's permission".
 Alexei Kozlov published juicy details in his sensational memoir Kozel na sakse (The Goat on the Saxophone):I myself was not involved in these events, but I heard many stories that were similar in their main details.
 And this is what happened.
 At night, when it got dark, crowds of girls from all over Moscow made their way to the places where foreign delegations were staying.
 These were various student dormitories and hotels located on the outskirts of the city...
 It was impossible for Soviet girls to break into the hotel buildings, as everything was cordoned off by professional security officers and amateur vigilantes.
 But no one could forbid foreign guests from leaving their hotels.